Angelo-Pio/SDN_project1/README.md

 When a worker begins a data burst, it sends TCP packets toward its designated collector.
 1. Since the Open vSwitch has no forwarding rule for this new flow, it sends the first packet to the POX controller via a `PacketIn` event.
 2. The controller extracts the source and destination IPs.
-3. The controller maps the destination IP to one of the 4 known collectors to identify which training procedure (flow) the worker belongs to.
+3. The controller maps the destination IP to one of the 4 known collectors to identify which training procedure the worker belongs to.
 4. The worker is registered to the active training procedure instance.

 ### Step 2: Traffic Characterization ###